PatProMath/warrior-land/README.md

 ### Flow chart
 [To write your code according to my story, you can use this flow chart from draw.io to help you.](I had to skip out on a flow chart, because the logic is really much.
 I just kept thinking of a scenario.
 Maybe another time)

-However, I think the fun part is writing your *own* story 😊
+I think the fun part was supposed to be writing my *own* story.
+But I went overboard again.
+Well, do what suits you! 😊

 🧞‍♂️ 🐊 🧙‍♂️ 🧟 🧚‍♂️ 🧝‍♂️ 🥷 🤖 👽 🙀